-The Italians take their cuisine very seriously and Venice restaurants are widely regarded as some of the best in the country.
-Risotto and bigoli pasta are classic dishes to try here, along with seafood, which is a big feature of the Venetian diet.
-Ranging from fresh sardines to crab, shrimp and cuttlefish, the fish and seafood offering is rich and varied.
-The best restaurants source this seafood locally from the Lagoon, so your catch will always be fresh.
+The Italians take their cuisine very seriously, and restaurants in the floating city of Venice are widely regarded as some of the best in the country.
+Risotto and bigoli pasta are classic dishes to try here, along with a rich and varied fish and seafood offering, which is a big feature of the Venetian diet.
+The most authentic restaurants will source their seafood locally from the Lagoon, so your catch will always be fresh.

 It is also equipped with an excellent wine cellar and the resident sommelier will happily advise you.
 The atmosphere of the restaurant is simple and elegant, and there is a small private dining room for business lunches or more intimate gatherings.
 The restaurant has played host to many famous people, including former Italian Prime Minister, Romano Prodi and the Secretary of the Treasury, Tommaso Padoa Schioppa.

 Though situated in a building with a history dating back to the 1720s, the refined restaurant that is Antico Martini burst onto the scene for the first time in 1952.
 Since then, it has been internationally recognised as one of the best restaurants in Venice, with previous guests including the likes of Laurence Olivier and the royals, Edward Windsor and his wife Wallis Simpson.
 Located close to the Fenice Theatre, Antico Martini it is an ideal pre-theater restaurant and is also listed as a building of historical interest.